 To find out more, or to get your hands on a copy of the Treasure Hunt, please email Johanna at [email protected]

 Thank you to the Big Lottery for making this event possible, and to Dorothy for making this cracking film about the Treasure Hunt, which you can see below.

-Posted by Emily Clarke on Monday 30th October 2017
+Posted by Emily Quilter on Monday 30th October 2017

 Emily is the Director of Development for The Cares Family.